deepestcyber/rC3-world/lauftext/README.md

 - base image (located in this folder)
 - text image (the image you want to display)

+The size of the text image depends on the base image of course. **The default base image requires a
+`Wx9` pixel sized text image.**

 You can then run:

 ```